Andrea Gail: Search

 On October 30, 1991, the vessel was reported overdue.
-An extensive air and land search was launched by the 106th Rescue Wing from the New York Air National Guard, United States Coast Guard, and Canadian Coast Guard forces.
+An extensive air and land search was launched by the 106th Rescue Wing from the New York Air National Guard, United States Navy, United States Coast Guard and Canadian Coast Guard forces.
 The search eventually covered over 186000 sqnmi.

 On November 6, 1991, Andrea Gail's emergency position-indicating radio beacon (EPIRB) was discovered washed up on the shore of Sable Island in Nova Scotia.
 The EPIRB was designed to automatically send out a distress signal upon contact with sea water, but the Canadian Coast Guard personnel who found the beacon "did not conclusively verify whether the control switch was in the on or off position".
 Authorities called off the search for the missing vessel on November 9, 1991, due to the low probability of crew survival.

-Fuel drums, a fuel tank, the EPIRB, an empty life raft, and some other flotsam were the only wreckage found.
-The ship was presumed lost at sea somewhere along the continental shelf near Sable Island.

-Crew

 All six of the crew were lost at sea.